jcrashkit/virtualSoundCompressor/README.md

 ---

+## Game Master Guide

+For detailed instructions on manually attaching components to headgear items in the Workbench, see **[GAMEMASTER_GUIDE.md](GAMEMASTER_GUIDE.md)**.

+This guide covers:
+- Step-by-step component attachment
+- Configuration options
+- Examples for different headgear types
+- Best practices and troubleshooting

+---

 ## Support

 For issues or questions:
 - Check server logs for `[VSC]` and `[VSC Manager]` messages
 - Verify component attachment in Workbench
 - Ensure mod is enabled in server configuration
+- See GAMEMASTER_GUIDE.md for manual attachment help

 ---